heyProto/ProtoGraph.CMS/README.md

   💡 For more help getting started with Slack, read our guide for new members.

   Tip: Our support team is available 24/7 and always happy to help.
 Get in touch with us if you need a hand!

+  Disconnect Landing Page and Verticals
+  Cards - Publish / Draft mode [green and red]
+  Add filters to cards and stories
+  Stories / TABs
+  Pages / TABs
+  Tooltip on Workspaces and sections like in slack